-The Center for Rural Emergency Services and Trauma (CREST) is a Dartmouth-Hitchcock based collaborative program of 19 critical access hospitals and community hospitals.
+The Center for Rural Emergency Services and Trauma (CREST) is a Dartmouth Hitchcock Medical Center-based collaborative program of 19 critical access hospitals and community hospitals.

 CREST (Center for Rural Emergency Services and Trauma) was founded in 2007 with the mission of improving the emergency care of rural patients through efficient access to specialty care and supporting high-quality local care.

 CREST's 15th Annual Northern New England Rural Emergency Services and Trauma Symposium will be held on November 16, 2022.
 Click here to register today!